johnschriner/lang-tech_final/readme.md

     --encoder-layers 2 \
     --decoder-layers 2 \
 ```
-This resulted in a longer processing time, more epochs, but a better lower loss value: <br />
+This resulted in a longer processing time, more epochs, but a better lower loss value and WER: <br />
 `WER:	24.34` <br />

 Choosing this model, we can now run it on the `test` data: <br />